 Sarah Hopkins on Bishop:

 "Kate adds another middle-distance element to this year's class.
 She probably has the best foot speed of the class with a 400m PR of 58.6 and 800m PR of 2:16.
 She has been a consistent high school performer in Iowa during her career at Indianola and is another athlete who I believe will thrive with a good training group."

 Emily Castanias, Carver, Minn.
-(Acceptance of Admission)
+(NLI)